spakan/anil.github.io/index.md

 ---
 layout: page
-excerpt: "About Me..."
+"excerpt: "About Me..."
 ---

-## Curr
+## Current
-Senior Researcher
+Senior Researcher [2019 - ]
-Department of Computing
+Department of Computing, University of Turku

+Doctoral Researcher [2014-2018]
-University of Turku
+Department of IT, University of Turku

 ## Education
 - PhD in Computer Systems, University of Turku, 2018.